ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection -> Sent&lt;contentRef>

-The Sent event occurs when a previous Send action has completed, i.e. when the data derived from the Content has been passed down or through the underlying Protocol Stack and is no longer the responsibility of the implementation of this interface.
+The Sent event occurs when a previous Send action has completed, i.e., when the data derived from the Content has been passed down or through the underlying Protocol Stack and is no longer the responsibility of the implementation of this interface.
 The exact disposition of Content when the Sent event occurs is